harmony-one/h/progress/alaina-furstenberg.md

 ---

+2025-10-02 Fri: Filming & editing the protocol progress video, per Gheis's information.
+Update of the community section.
+Final review of the Q3 newsletter in prepartion for Saturday sendout.

+2025-10-01 Thu: Designing the thumbnail for the Q3 video.
+[Promoted TallyUp](https://x.com/harmonyprotocol/status/1973859562659983399), a new app launched from Fortune Validator.
+Reviewing Gheis's protocol highlights, writing a script for the weekly youtube short.

+2025-10-01 Wed: Editing of the Q3 youtube video, correcting all captions in Descript.
+Uploaded a private version to Youtube, and am reviewing captions with Theo.
+Wrote the introductory paragraph for the newsletter.

 2025-09-30 Tue: Continuation of newsletter + editing of the Q3 video, incoporating Stephen's portion.
 Uploading a DeFi short to Youtube.
 Reviewed Substack and Youtube metrics over Q3.
 Insights:

 2025-09-29 Mon: Finalized September portion of the newsletter.
 Received Theo's Q3 video, began the editing and captioning process.